Chicago 2011: Toyota Matrix Revealed

 The standard Vehicle Stability Control (VSC) system automatically adjusts engine output and braking force at individual wheels to help control any discrepancy between where the driver is steering and where the vehicle is heading.

-Comfort and Convenience The Matrix interior is designed for form, fun and functionality with a sporty, youthful look and flexible utility at the same time.
+The Matrix interior is designed for form, fun and functionality with a sporty, youthful look and flexible utility at the same time.
 The standard tilt-and-telescopic sport steering wheel enhances driving-position comfort for a wide range of driver physiques.
 Front-to-back couple distance yields more rear seat room, and the 60/40 split folding rear seat includes a center-position headrest.

 Generous new standard equipment on the Matrix grade includes an all-weather package; power windows with driver’s side auto down and retained power features; power door locks;; cruise control; color-keyed power heated outside rearview mirrors; tilt and telescopic sport steering wheel; daytime running lights; heavy duty rear window defogger; AM/FM/CD audio with four speakers with MP3/WMA playback capability, auxiliary audio jack, and auto sound leveling (ASL); intermittent rear window wiper; 12-volt power outlet; front center-console box; and an engine immobilizer.